tmp2tmp/eee/docs/README.md

 None of them requires the existing class code to be modified.
 Vane is easy to use, requires no chaotic boilerplate devices to be put on the classes.
 vane::multi\_func itself is polymorphic
-; you can change the whole behavior of a 'mult\_func' at runtime
+&nbsp; ; you can change the whole behavior of a 'mult\_func' at runtime
-by simply replacing it with another instance of a different multi\_func class
+&nbsp; &nbsp; by simply replacing it with another instance of a different multi\_func class
-just as you can do with ordinary polymorphic classes.
+&nbsp; &nbsp; just as you can do with ordinary polymorphic classes.
 Vane also includes meta-programming facilities that make meta-programming much easier.
 &nbsp;
 &nbsp;